The second cohomology groups of nilpotent orbits in classical Lie algebras: Introduction

-The computations in \cite{BC} naturally motivate us to continue the program for the remaining much more intricate cases of non-compact real forms of the complex simple Lie algebras.
-In \cite{CM} the second cohomology groups of nilpotent orbits are computed for most of the nilpotent orbits in exceptional Lie algebras in this set-up, and for the rest of cases of nilpotent orbits, which are not covered in the above computations, upper bounds for the dimensions of the second cohomology groups are obtained; see \cite[Theorems 3.2--3.13]{CM}.
-In the present paper we carry forward what is initiated in \cite{BC}, and using involved computations we describe the second cohomology groups of the nilpotent orbits in real classical Lie algebras which are non-complex and non-compact.
-We first obtain a general result in Theorem \ref{thm-nilpotent-orbit} where the ambient Lie group is a $\R$-simple algebraic group.
-We next obtain detailed computations of the second cohomology groups of all the nilpotent orbits in Theorems \ref{sl-n-R}, \ref{sl-n-H}, \ref{su-pq}, \ref{so-pq}, \ref{so-pq-2}, \ref{so*}, \ref{sp-n-R}, \ref{sp-pq}.
-Our computations, in particular, yield that the second cohomology groups vanish for all the nilpotent orbits in $\s\l_n (\H)$, and for most of the nilpotent orbits in $\s\l_n (\R)$.
-In the case of $\s\u (p,q)$ the second cohomology groups of the nilpotent orbits depend on their signed Young diagrams.
-It also follows that for the remaining cases of non-compact real forms of classical complex Lie algebras the second cohomology groups of the nilpotent orbits are related in a straightforward way to the partition component of the associated signed Young diagrams.
 The methods involved above also steered us to describing the first cohomology groups in all the simple Lie algebras except the non-compact non-complex exceptional ones.
 Using the generalities in Theorem \ref{thm-nilpotent-orbit} it follows that the first cohomology groups of nilpotent orbits in non-compact simple Lie algebras are at the most one dimensional.
 However, more precise descriptions of the first cohomology groups of nilpotent orbits are obtained in Theorems \ref{complex-simple-H1}, \ref{sl-n-H-H1}, \ref{sl-n-R-H1}, \ref{su-pq-H1}, \ref{so-pq-H1}, \ref{so-pq-H1-2}, \ref{so*-H1}, \ref{sp-n-R-H1}.
 In particular, we obtain that the first cohomology groups of nilpotent orbits vanish in the cases of all the complex simple Lie algebras and in $\s\l_n (\H)$, $\s\p (p,q)$, $\s\l_n (\R)$ when $n \geq 3$, $\s\o (p,q)$ when $p \neq 2, q \neq 2$ and $(p,q) \neq (1,1)$.
 We also refer to \cite{CM} for some results on the dimensions of the first cohomology groups of nilpotent orbits in non-compact non-complex exceptional Lie algebras.